 18) I make homemade play dough, silly putty, soap crayons, and other amusements for my children.

 19) I use my slow cooker.
 A lot.
-It uses far less energy than the oven, is convenient, and the slow cooking makes meats tender, juicy and delicious!
+It uses far less energy than the oven, is convenient, and the slow cooking makes less expensive cuts of meat tender, juicy and delicious!

 20) We compost all of our food waste, except for animal products.
 We even compost our dryer lint!
 I keep a plastic ice cream bucket with a lid in my kitchen sink, and pitch all vegetable peelings, bread crusts and other scraps into it throughout the day.
 At the end of the day, we take it out and dump it in our homemade compost bin.
 It breaks down into rich fertilizer, which we till into our vegetable garden in the spring and fall.
 As my husband is fond of saying, most people throw out their garbage.
 We recycle ours.